 The Business of Every Christian

-Ephesians 4:1 (KJV)

-Walk worthy of the vocation to which you are called.

 In his message entitled What is a Christian?
 Herb Hodges says, “The word Christian has become a much misused, abused, and confused term today.”
 He goes on to qualify the meaning of being called Christians.
 He said, “To be a Christian, means that you are spiritually busy for Jesus Christ.”
 It is your vocation.
 He gave this illustration: